The mall during peak fall foliage in Central Park in NYC

 Things to do in New York in November

-Cheer On or Run in the New York Marathon
+Cheer On the New York Marathon Runners!

 Remember that the marathon is 26.2 miles and NYC isn’t that big so you will be affected by the road closures in some way shape or form so expect things to take a bit longer than normal even if you don’t want anything to do with the marathon itself.